1–6 Jun 2025

 Description

-The Quadrupole Resonator (QPR), was invented by Chiaveri et al. at CERN, is a dedicated RF characterization equipment for superconducting material.
-It employs the calorimetric compensation technique and has a surface resistance resolution of less than 1 nOhm, operating over a wide range of parameters, such as temperatures, resonant frequencies and magnetic fields.
+The Quadrupole Resonator (QPR), originally developed at CERN, is a dedicated radio-frequency characterization equipment for evaluating superconducting material.
+It employs the calorimetric compensation technique and has a surface resistance resolution of less than 1 nOhm, operaing over a wide range of parameters, such as tem-peratures, resonant frequencies and magnetic fields.
 As a part of R&D work of superconducting material for SRF application in particle accelerators.
 A QPR with operating frequency of 325 MHz has been developing at Institute of Modern Physics (IMP), CAS.
-In this paper, we present the detailed design of the QPR by CST studio and COMSOL Multiphyics.
-Our design focus on reducing the risk of Multipacting, field emission (Bpk/Epk) and mode overlapping (delta f = fQPR-fdipole), maximizing the frequency of the mechanical vibration mode , enhancing the attainable peak magnetic field (Hsample-pk), minimizing and the leak field and the frequency shift induced by helium pressure fluctuation (df/dp).
-Our simulated results indicate that the optimized structure has good electromagnetic performance and mechanical stability.
+In this paper, we present the detailed electromagnetic design of the QPR, the design focuses on reducing the risk of multipacting, field emis-sion (Bpk/Epk) and mode overlapping (delta f = fQPR-fdipole), enhancing the attainable peak magnetic field (Bsample/Bpk).
+The electromagnetic simulation results indicate that the optimized structure has good electromagnetic performance.
+Additionally, the coupler design compatible with four QPR modes will be introduced.
 The cavity will be fabricated soon.

 Region represented Asia